dougwithseismic/monetize-this/README.md

-# Monetize-This
+# Monetize-This; Monetize Any Free Web Extension With 3 Lines Of Code.

 [![Monetize-This](https://img.shields.io/npm/v/monetize-this)](https://www.npmjs.com/package/monetize-this)

-**Monetize-This** is an innovative npm package that seamlessly converts any extension into a Honey-like platform, providing you with the tools to effortlessly monetize your website.
-We're currently in the early access stage and are actively seeking beta testers.
-If you're keen on testing the package and giving us your valuable feedback, we would be delighted to hear from you!
+**Monetize-This** is an npm package that seamlessly converts any extension into a Honey-like platform, providing you with the tools to effortlessly monetize your website.  **IT'S HEAVILY UNDER CONSTRUCTION RIGHT NOW** so expect breaking changes, bugs, and other typical headaches.
+That being said, I welcome you to join me in making free extensions profitable for everyone :)

 ## 📌 Prerequisites